mongodb/mongo-task-generator/README.md

 ```

 ## Building from source
-If you aren't on an system the Ubuntu 24.04 x86 release is compatible with, you can build from source:
+If you aren't on a system the Ubuntu 24.04 x86 release is compatible with, you can build from source:

 ```bash
 git clone https://github.com/mongodb/mongo-task-generator.git && cd mongo-task-generator